nemesis122/Wiki-ARC-from-AuxXxilium/Settings:-Bios-and-UEFI.md

 ### If you have Problems with VMM

-  - Enable Intel VT-d or AMD IOMMU
+  - Disable Intel VT-d or AMD IOMMU
   - Enable Vanderpool / SVM / VT-x / AMD-V